segmentio/segment-docs/src/guides/troubleshooting-events.md

 **IMPORTANT**: If we receive an event from a client-side source that gets assigned a "client" channel and then you process that event via Event Tester, we will re-process that event and set the channel to "server".
-This may cause unwanted behavior since some Destinations are supported client-side, server-side or both.
+This may cause unwanted behavior since some Destinations are only supported client-side, server-side or both.
 And, considering some tools have different behavior client-side vs server-side, you might be seeing success or errors that might not apply to the scenario you're trying to